denisenkom/go-mssqldb/doc/how-to-use-table-valued-parameters.md

 }
 ```

 Create a `mssql.TVPType` object, and pass the slice of structs into the `TVPValue` member.
-Set `TVPTypeName` to the table type name, and `TVPScheme` to the Schema which the table type belongs to.
+Set `TVPTypeName` to the table type name, and `TVPScheme` to the schema which the table type belongs to.
 If `TVPScheme` is not specified, SQL Server searches the table type from the default schema of your user in SQL Server.
 Note the `TVPTypeName` and `TVPScheme` members may be combined in future implementations of the go-mssqldb driver (see [issue 458](https://github.com/denisenkom/go-mssqldb/issues/458)).

 ```
 tvpType := mssql.TVPType{